davidson16807/tectonics.cpp/doc/general-design-approach.md

 So where are our efforts best spent exactly?
 Namely, anywhere besides tasks that require sequential reasoning.
 It's challenging to articulate how we avoid this, since our job as programmers is to specify behavior that occurs on computers, which are best leveraged if the behavior is sequential.
 How are we to consider sequential tasks without thinking sequentially?

 The best answer I can provide so far is to decompose a sequential task as much as possible into components that are nonsequential, then consider only the nonsequential tasks.
 For instance, rather than think about how a character's position updates, we might consider how the character's position is expressed as a data structure, how the change in the character's position is expressed as a delta, how the delta is a strict function of variables in the game world, and how the delta and state objects compose giving a new state object.
 We delay any thought of sequential reasoning as long as possible.
-If we consider the nonsequential tasks to form a hierarchy, the sequential task ought to form the apex of the heirarchy.
+If we consider the nonsequential tasks to form a hierarchy, the sequential task ought to form the apex of the hierarchy.

 Some subtasks may require sequential operations, such as if we performed numerical optimization, a sorting algorithm, or a specialized algorithm like flood fill.
 However, these too are decomposed into nonsequential operations, and just like the example concerning a character's position, we put off sequential operations as long as possible until we get an opportunity to treat the result of the combined sequential operation as if it were the results of a single nonsequential operation, which is then encapsulated safely inside a function, allowing us to forget it was even sequential to begin with.
-The result produced by that encapsulating function may then holds some properties which are useful to us, such as those that allow us to get [theorems for free](), and those are the only properites that we use to reason about the function from the outside.
+The result produced by that encapsulating function may then holds some properties which are useful to us, such as those that allow us to get [theorems for free](), and those are the only properties that we use to reason about the function from the outside.

 Now that I've fully discussed the principle, there is an important corrolary I'd like to mention: